Judy Chan: Biography

 In the 2018 Hong Kong Island by-election triggered by the oath-taking controversy which resulted in the disqualification of Demosisto's Nathan Law, Chan became the pro-Beijing representative to run against Au Nok-hin.
-Despite receiving more than 120,000 votes, she lost to Au with a narrow margin of 3.5 per cent.
+Despite earning more than 120,000 votes, she lost to Au with a narrow margin of 3.5 per cent.

 On 5 January 2022, Carrie Lam announced new warnings and restrictions against social gathering due to potential COVID-19 outbreaks.
 One day later, it was discovered that Chan attended a birthday party hosted by Witman Hung Wai-man, with 222 guests.
 At least one guest tested positive with COVID-19, causing all guests to be quarantined.
 Chan was warned by Legislative Council president Andrew Leung to not attend any meetings until after finishing her last mandatory Covid-19 test on 22 January 2022.
 However, she decided to attend the meeting on 19 January 2022, against Leung's orders.
 About the party, Chan said "It was held shortly after an intense Legislative Council election, and the same day as our oath-taking ceremony, so we just went there to chill and celebrate".

 In September 2022, Chan tested positive for COVID-19.

 In 2022, one of the first motions passed in the Legislative Council came from Chan, who urged a crackdown on foreign domestic helpers who were "job hopping" or leaving their employers early.

+In December 2025, she was re-elected as Legislative Councilor through Hong Kong Island West constituency.

+In March 2026, Chan was fined HK$2,000 and disqualified from driving for one month for driving along a road in the wrong direction, after a video of the incident went viral two months earlier.
+She penitently said that she would not drive 'for the time being'.